 As traditional eye services play pandemic catch-up and new services are being developed at astonishing speed, we feel it’s vital to celebrate the wonderful work being done in glaucoma care.

-The nominations will be judged by a group of Glaucoma UK trustees who themselves have glaucoma.
-The winner will be announced at our AGM and Annual Lectures in 2023.
+The nominations we received by the closing date will be judged by a group of Glaucoma UK trustees who themselves have glaucoma.
+The winner will be announced at our AGM and Annual Lectures in March.

 We’re delighted to announce that the winners of the award this year are Cardiff and Vale University Health Board (UHB) Primary Care Optometry and Secondary Care Glaucoma Teams and Gareth Bulpin, National Architect for Eye Care Digitisation.
 Together, they developed a new Electronic Patient Record (EPR) and electronic referral system for eye care in Wales, the first national system of its kind.
 The new system enables optometrists with additional glaucoma qualifications to assess glaucoma patients and a hospital consultant to then view their record virtually, allowing patients to be seen quicker and closer to home.
 Speaking about the impact the project has had, Gareth Bulpin, who accepted the award on behalf of the project team, said, “this work is saving the sight of the residents of Cardiff and Vale, it’s that simple.
 It’s saved some sight, however, there’s still more work to be done”.